The Ultimate Vancouver Food Bucket List: A Local’s Guide 2021

-A warm and roomy corner on Vancouver’s bustling Main Street, Trafiq Bakery & Cafe makes for a perfect spot to drop by for a coffee break, breakfast or lunch… or to be straightforward, their insanely good Tiramisu Cafe 🍰 and Matcha Tart.
+A warm and roomy corner on Vancouver’s bustling Main Street, Trafiq Bakery & Cafe makes for a perfect spot to drop by for a coffee break, breakfast or lunch… or to be straightforward, their insanely good Salted Caramel Cake and Matcha Tart.
 Trafiq specializes in their own variety of house-made buttery croissants, pastries, sandwiches and bread, but it’s the above two that are breaking the ceiling.

-If a single Tiramisu cake is not enough for you, they even cater tiered cakes (6” cake on top of a 10” one).
+If a single salted caramel cake is not enough for you, they even cater tiered cakes (6” cake on top of a 10” one).
 It’s a dynamite choice for any occasion you might have pending.
-Some of their other cakes include Lemon Lavender, Earl Grey, Salted Caramel, and Carrot Cake.
+Some of their other cakes include Lemon Lavender, Earl Grey, and Carrot Cake.

 For die-hard matcha fans, go hunting their Mucho Matcha tart, which, unfortunately is only baked in super limited quantities during certain months.
 Watch for the notice on their Instagram if you wanna grab a bite.
 The tart perfectly blends matcha almond cream, matcha pastry cream, and matcha cream.

-Tip: go early if you want to A.) get a spot and B.) get that tiramisu cake.
+Tip: go early if you want to A.) get a spot and B.) get that salted caramel cake.